tloc241/Simple-customize-LXQT/README.md

 LXQT use Qterminal at it main (it also have xterm preinstall), xterm is a no go, Qterminal in the other hand pretty good at customize.
 But if you want to flexing to people online using neofetch then i recommend you switch to xfce4-terminal.
 The resson is Qternimal itselt can't render custom image.

 *Changing theme in Qterminal*
+*Changing theme in Qterminal* (if none of the color scheme preinstall don't fit your taste then you can check the below)
-1. Qterminal theme is reliant palette so u have to check [this](#Windows-and-tilling-themes) *Changing theme in Xfce4-terminal*
+1. Qterminal theme is reliant palette so u have to check *Windows and tilling themes* above
+2. After you done, `open` up the terminal and go to `file->preferences->appearences->color scheme` and change it to the one you just add
+*Changing theme in Xfce4-terminal*
 1. `Download` the theme online, i'm highly recommend [this](https://github.com/nordtheme/xfce-terminal/tree/develop)
 2. `Extract` the download file, and move it to `~/.local/share/xfce4/terminal/colorschemes/`